-A key role of Agrologists Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
-A national entry to practice education standards is in the public interest and helps to reinforce confidence in the agrology profession.
+A key role of Agrologists Agronomes Canada is to assist provincial agrology regulators to develop and coordinate to national standards.
+For example, a national entry to practice education standards is both in the public interest and raises confidence in the profession of agrology.

-Canada’s provincial institutes of agrology have agreed on a New National Education Standard that all applicants must meet to become a Professional Agrologist (PAg).
-Adhering to a national education standard will support mobility rights by ensuring that all agrologists have acquired the necessary basic and scientific knowledge required to be recognized as an agrology professional in any province in Canada.
+Canada’s provincial institutes of agrology have agreed on a National Education Standard that all applicants must meet to become a Professional Agrologist (PAg) or Registered Technologist (RTAg).
+Adhering to a national education standard supports mobility rights by ensuring that all agrologists or technologists have acquired the necessary basic and scientific knowledge required to be recognized as professionals in any province in Canada.

 * NSIA, OAQ, MIA, SIA, BCIA

-Read the full report about the National Education Standard: 2017_May_AdHocCttee_Report.
+Read the full report about the National Education Standard: Committee_Report.

-To explore entrance requirements, please contact the provincial Institute of Agrologists where you reside (see Regulators page for links).
+To explore entrance requirements for agrologists and technologists, please contact the provincial Institute of Agrologists where you reside (see Regulators page for links).